- Find Help

 At all times, there is a staff member present on site and supervisors on call for support and guidance, 24 hours a day.

 CMHA-ER expects a commitment of at least 200hrs in the first year.
-This works out to be four hours a week, or 16 hours a month.
+This works out to 16 hours a month.
 Volunteers self-schedule for all their shifts, giving our volunteers flexibility to volunteer when they can.

 The lines are at an undisclosed location near the downtown core.
 The exact address is known only to volunteers and staff of CMHA-ER in order to protect the safety and anonymity of the volunteers.
 The building is accessible by public transportation as well as being wheelchair accessible.